Higher-order superintegrable momentum-dependent Hamiltonians on curved spaces from the classical Zernike system

 We also remark that the flat limit $\kk\to 0$ ({\em i.e.}, $\gamma_2=0$) is well defined in all the results of Proposition~\ref{prop2} leading to the corresponding expressions in $\mathbf E^2$ in a consistent way.
 Recall that under this flat limit the geodesic parallel coordinates $(\rho,\phi)$ reduce to the usual polar ones $(r,\phi)$ (see (\ref{zi}) and (\ref{zj})).
 In particular, if we apply the limit $\kk\to 0$ to $\mathcal H_N$ (\ref{a9}) we just recover its form in polar variables (\ref{a8}) with $\gamma_2=0$.
 And if we now compute the limit $\kk\to 0$ on the expressions (\ref{a10}) we directly obtain that \bea && \mathcal H_N=\mathcal T_0+\mathcal U_0(r)+\mathcal V_0(r,p_r) ,\qquad \mathcal T_0 = p_r^2 + \frac{p_\phi^2 }{ r^2} , \nonumber\\ &&\mathcal U_0(r)= -\frac{\gamma_1^2}{4} \, r^2 +\sum_{n=3}^N (-1)^n \gamma_n \left( \frac{\gamma_1}{2} \right)^n\! r^{2n} , \\ &&\mathcal V_0(r,p_r) = \sum_{n=3}^N\gamma_n \sum_{k=1}^n (-1)^{n-k} \binom{n}{k} \left( \frac{\gamma_1}{2} \right)^{n-k}\! r^{2n-k} p_r ^k. \nonumber \eea The central potential $\mathcal U_0(r)$ corresponds to a superposition of anharmonic Euclidean oscillators which, in arbitrary dimension, were proposed in~\cite{Ballesteros2007,JNMP2008} from a Poisson $\mathfrak{sl}(2,\mathbb R)$-coalgebra approach.
 The same results can also be obtained by applying the flat counterpart of the curved canonical transformation (\ref{zl2}) to $\mathcal H_N$ (\ref{hamN}), so with $\kk=\gamma_2=0$, or by substituting $ p_r = \tilde p_r- {\gamma_1} r/2$ in $\mathcal H_N$ (\ref{a8}) with $\gamma_2=0$ and then removing the tilde in $ p_r$ (see (\ref{zzo})).

-\sect{Examples and Racah algebra} In this section we illustrate the results of Theorem~\ref{teor1} and Proposition~\ref{prop1} by explicitly writing down the main expressions associated with the Hamiltonian $\mathcal H_N$ (\ref{hamN}) for some values of $N$ and, furthermore, we study the Racah algebra, thus generalizing the cubic `Higgs' algebra (\ref{zd}) to higher-order polynomial algebras.
+\sect{Examples and algebra of constants of the motion} In this section we illustrate the results of Theorem~\ref{teor1} and Proposition~\ref{prop1} by explicitly writing down the main expressions associated with the Hamiltonian $\mathcal H_N$ (\ref{hamN}) for some values of $N$ and, furthermore, we study the symmetry algebra, determined by the integrals of motion, thus generalizing the cubic `Higgs' algebra (\ref{zd}) to higher-order polynomial symmetry algebras.

 For this purpose we present in Table~\ref{table1} the polynomials $Q^{(N-j,j)}$ \eqref{eq:Q} coming from $Q^{(N-j,j)}_{ab}$ \eqref{eq:Q_ab} which are involved in the constant of the motion $\mathcal I_N$ (\ref{eq:I}) up to $N=8$.
 Thus the expressions for $\mathcal I_N$ can be obtained straightforwardly and the constant of the motion $\mathcal I'_N$ (\ref{eq:II}) can be deduced simply by interchanging the indices $1\leftrightarrow 2$ in the canonical variables.
 With this information the general relationship (\ref{a2}) among the four functions $\{H_N,\mathcal I_N,\mathcal I'_N, \mathcal C\}$, with $\mathcal C$ given by (\ref{zb}), can be easily checked.
 These results are displayed in Table~\ref{table2} up to $N=6$.